simonzg/docs/mining.md

 **Production parameters**

-The following are the rough production paramenters for different minging hardware.
-On the Testnet we are tuned to have 1meter=10kwh on Antminer S9.
+The following are the rough production parameters for different mining hardware.
+On the Testnet we are tuned to have 1 meter = 10 kwh on Antminer S9.
 In addition, the response parameters are still relatively slow.
 When we getting closer to the mainnet launch, the production parameters will be tuned to mining hardware that is at the efficiency frontier.
 The reward will also respond faster to the hashing rate changes.

 |                      | Power | Hash | Efficiency | Meter/Day | Margin Index |
 |----------------------|-------|------|------------|-----------|--------------|